Dronfield: Geography

 Dronfield is sited in the valley of the River Drone in North East Derbyshire, England.
 The Drone is a small river that, after flowing through Dronfield, joins the Barlow Brook at Unstone, and then flows into the River Rother at Whittington Moor, Chesterfield.

-Dronfield is situated roughly midway between the town of Chesterfield to the south and the city of Sheffield to the north, for which it is a commuter town.
+Dronfield is situated roughly midway between the town of Chesterfield to the south and the city of Sheffield, for which it is a commuter town, to the north.
 The A61 trunk road Dronfield–Unstone Bypass cuts through the town, although this is not directly accessible from the town centre itself.
 Instead a network of secondary roads serves local traffic: the B6054, B6056, B6057 and B6158.
 Dronfield is also served via rail through Dronfield railway station.

 Dronfield covers an area of 3457 acre and has as neighbours the villages and hamlets of Unstone, Holmesfield, Barlow, Apperknowle, Hundall, Marsh Lane and Eckington.

 Situated close to the Pennines and many of the beauty spots of Derbyshire, Dronfield also has easy access to the Peak District National Park just 3 mi away.
 There are four conservation areas either wholly or partly within Dronfield's parish area: Dronfield (adopted 1971), Coal Aston (1983), Dronfield Woodhouse (1990) and Moss Valley (1990); the first three cover the respective old village centres and are wholly within the parish, whereas Moss Valley covers a mixed landscape and is mostly outside the parish, to the northeast.